cmantuano/askdata-docs/docs/index.md

 # Documentation

-Askdata is a powerful but simple interace that let your team to interact with data as they would search on Google.
+Askdata is a powerful but simple interface that lets your team interact with data as they would search on a search engine such as Google.

 This is the go-to guide on asking questions and sharing data cards using Askdata.
-You’ll learn in depth about how questions are expressed, how to chart data cards, as well as how to share data cards and create feeds.
+You’ll learn in depth about how questions are expressed, how to chart and create data cards.
+We’ll also cover the different ways to share data cards, as well as how to create a feed for an audience.

 <div class="row">
          <div class="col-lg-12">